benleamon/heic-converter/README.md

 # heic-converter

-A simple tool to convert .heic images to .jpg.
+A simple tool to convert .heic images to .jpg using ImageMagick.